akauppi/firebase-ci-builder/README.md

 # firebase-ci-builder

-Docker image for projects needing to run Firebase CLI, `npm` and Firebase emulation (which requires Java).
+Docker image for projects needing to run Firebase CLI or Firebase emulation (which requires Java).

 Contains instructions on building locally, and pushing to Google Cloud Registry that you control.